 Maypole sold over 200,000 eggs in 1938.

 There were 977 Maypole stores and 6,334 employees in 1939.
-Rivals began to emerge such as Tesco, which utilised bulk purchasing from suppliers, instead of the Maypole vertical integration model.
+Rivals such as Tesco, which utilised bulk purchasing from suppliers, began to challenge the vertical integration model practised at Maypole.

 In 1943 all but two company directors, and practically all senior executives, were men who had started in the bottom ranks of the company and worked their way up.

 In 1947, faced with continued rationing after the war, the company began to extend its product range to include additional staples such as bacon.